CSU Spur offers a wide range of summer programming

 Venture Validator Summer Program

-The Venture Validator Summer Camp is a week-long program hosted by the CSU College of Business Institute for Entrepreneurship and is designed for ages 12-18, or rising 7th-12th grade students, to explore what it takes to become an entrepreneur.
+The Venture Validator Summer Camp is a week-long, half-day (morning) program hosted by the CSU College of Business Institute for Entrepreneurship and is designed for ages 12-16, or rising 7th-10th grade students, to explore what it takes to become an entrepreneur.
 Throughout the program, students will delve into real-world challenges they’ve personally identified.
 They will learn entrepreneurship and design thinking tools to develop a business idea to tackle these challenges head-on.
 The program culminates with students presenting their ideas to a panel, honing their pitching abilities!
-This summer program is offered June 10-14 at CSU Spur in Denver.
+This summer program is offered June 9-13 at CSU Spur in Denver.
 Cost is $75 per participant; scholarships for students who live in or attend school in the 80216 zip code are available.
-Download the flyer.
+Students who register for Venture Validator qualify for a $50 discount to the Design Thinking afternoon camp offered the same week.

 Drone Aviation Summer Program

-CSU and the CSU Drone Center, in collaboration with CSU Spur and the Colorado Air & Space Port, are hosting a summer program for Denver high school students and instructors!
+CSU and the CSU Drone Center, in collaboration with CSU Spur and the Colorado Air & Space Port, are hosting three different week-long sessions of a summer program for Denver high school students and instructors.
 Spend five days at the CSU Spur campus, and attend the immersive CSU Drone Flight School, where you’ll learn to fly many types of uncrewed aircraft and gain the knowledge and experience necessary to pass the FAA Part 107 exam and be certified as a remote pilot!
-Curriculum includes classroom instruction, actual hands-on flight time, engaging lectures and breakout sessions, and real-world mission-planning scenarios with our UAV aircraft!
+Curriculum includes classroom instruction, actual hands-on flight time, engaging lectures and breakout sessions, and real-world mission-planning scenarios with our UAV aircraft.
 Cost is FREE; priority is given to students who live or go to school in the 80216 zip code.
-Download the flyer.
+Applications are accepted through May 1.
+Applicants will be notified of the status of their application by May 16, and those who are accepted will complete the registration process at that time.